joncrain/joncrain.github.io/_posts/2019-08-05-munkireport-setup-tweaks.md

 As of MunkiReport 4.0, the configuration has moved from `config.php` to `.env` and a `local` directory.
 The `local` directory contains things like certs, users, dashboards, module_configs, etc.

 By default this simply lives in the MunkiReport root directory.
 However, we can configure this directory location by the `LOCAL_DIRECTORY_PATH` within our `.env` file.
-This way we do not need a symlink and still keep our configuration out of the root.
+This way we do not need a symlink, but can still keep our configuration out of the root.

 Copy `/usr/local/munkireport/local/` to `/usr/local/munkireport-config/local/` and then edit `.env` to contain this line: